xiaoqian19940510/xiaoqian19940510.github.io/_pages/about.md

 ## Academic and social services

+### Conference

-- The reviewer of EMNLP (CCF-B).
+- The reviewer of EMNLP (CCF-B, the top conference of NLP).

-- The reviewer of CIKM (CCF-B).
+- The reviewer of CIKM (CCF-B, the top conference of data mining).

-- The reviewer of CCL (CCF-C).
+- The reviewer of CCL (CCF-C, the most authoritative and influential academic conference in the field of NLP in China ).

+### Journal
+- The reviewer of Neural Networks (CCF-B, SCI Q1).

-- The reviewer of Transactions on the Web (TWEB, SCI Q2).
+- The reviewer of Transactions on the Web (TWEB, CCF-B, SCI Q2).

 - The reviewer of Complex & Intelligent Systems (CAIS, SCI Q2).